 This website provides some external links where deemed appropriate or required (e.g. as a condition of using some material), but is not responsible for and provides no guarantees regarding the content or anything else associated with such links provided.

-In view of GDPR, and to avoid having an ugly, distracting pop-up notice about cookies (or anything else), talkingdust.net has decided to be a cookie free website, not associated with any advertising nor using any analytics.
+In view of GDPR, and to avoid having an ugly, distracting pop-up notice about cookies (or anything else), talkingdust.net has decided to be a cookie free website, and tries to avoid collecting or passing on information about visitors.
 Some information (i.e. the IP address assigned to your device at the time of your visit) is unavoidably logged on the servers of talkingdust.net’s hosting provider when you visit this website (see paragraph below for more on the hosting provider).
-Under some circumstances this can be regarded as personal information, if for example it’s processed with other information that makes it so.
-This website never accesses or processes that data and the hosting provider process this information in any way that could make it personally identifiable, and it’s only used for things like monitoring and ensuring the proper and optimal functioning of services and security.
+Under some circumstances such information can be regarded as personal information, if for example it’s processed with other information that makes it so.
+Neither talkingdust.net nor the hosting provider process this information in any way that could make it personally identifiable, and it’s only used for things like monitoring and ensuring the proper and optimal functioning of services and security.
 Such data would only be transferred externally if law enforcement required it.
-This server log data is cleared automatically after 30 days.

 Regarding security, talkingdust.net operates using a secure https rather than http connection (see url above).
 This is probably above and beyond what’s necessary for such a site, which does not require inputting of any personal data or the use of shopping carts etc. However, it’s used to indicate that talkingdust.net takes such things seriously.
 Moreover, this website is housed on the European servers of a major reputable US based international hosting provider that is GDPR compliant, a member of the EU-US privacy shield framework.
 In addition to that, security software has been installed that, amongst other things, scans the website daily for malware etc., and also ensures that the core software underlying the site is the latest version with any necessary updates and patches applied.